Guide to Dehydrating Vegetables

 Dehydrating Tomatoes

-Wash tomatoes to remove pesticides.
-Cut out the hard spot where the tomato was attached to the stem.
+Slice or dice tomatoes into something close to equal-sized pieces.
+Shoot for ¼-inch thick for slices, and ½-inch thick for dices.
 There is no need to remove the seeds since the gel-like substance around the seeds has health benefits.

-Spread out in a single layer on dehydrator trays covered with nonstick sheets.
+Spread tomatoes out in a single layer on dehydrator trays covered with solid nonstick sheets or mesh dehydrator sheets.
 Include the juices to maximize the nutritional value.
-Shake a little salt on the tomatoes if desired.
+Shake a little seasoning salt on the tomatoes if desired.

 Dehydrating San Marzano Tomatoes

 San Marzano tomatoes, with their oblong shape and meaty texture, are ideal for drying in halves.
-Each tomato half can be seasoned for outstanding taste.
-The end product is intensely flavored tomato jerky, which makes a great snack.
-The dried halves can easily be cut into smaller pieces to use in meals.
+Each tomato half can be seasoned for intense flavor.
+They have a chewy texture like jerky.
+They're great for snacking on.

 Dehydrating Bell Peppers